PennSpark/spark-website/README.md

 This command:
 1. Builds the site for production
-2. Deploys to the configured hosting (typically GitHub Pages or Vercel)
+2. Deploys to Github Pages

 Ensure all changes are committed before deploying.

+**Important**: After deploymnt, visit the online Github repository's settings; at the bottom of the Pages tab, check the remote repository URL.
+It should be pennspark.org, but the configuration often resets when the website is redeployed... please check and update so the domain works correctly.

 ## Build Configuration